OpenSilver/OpenSilver/CONTRIBUTING.md

 If you use code from other open-source software, please specify it in your Pull Requests, as well as in the header of the submitted files, and be sure to add the corresponding notice to [THIRD-PARTY-NOTICES.txt](THIRD-PARTY-NOTICES.txt).

-# Code of Conduct
+## Code of Conduct

 Please find the Code of Conduct [here](https://www.contributor-covenant.org/version/1/4/code-of-conduct/).

-# Contacting the OpenSilver core team
+## Contacting the OpenSilver Core Team

-Contact information can be found [here](https://opensilver.net/contact.aspx)
+Contact information can be found [here](https://opensilver.net/contact.aspx).